clavinjune/clavinjune.dev/content/en/blogs/vault-kv-v2-list-policy.md

 categories: ["tech"]
 images: []
 aliases: ["/blog/vault-kv-v2-list-policy-f4bf36"]
-description: >
-  This post contains notes on how to create vault policy to show KV-V2 secrets config in Vault UI
+description: "This post contains notes on how to create vault policy to show KV-V2 secrets config in Vault UI"
 ---

 Enable kv-v2 on secrets `secret`